clacson95/readme-generator/README.md

 No tests to be included.

 ## Questions
-If you have any questions regarding this project, or anything else regarding my work, please reach out to me via email or GitHub.
+If you have any questions regarding this project or anything else regarding my work, please reach out to me via email or GitHub.

 [caleb.lacson@gmail.com](caleb.lacson@gmail.com)